Kerman University of Medical Sciences

 Kerman University of Medical Sciences (KMU) is a medical university located in Kerman, Iran.

-More than 125 undergraduate and postgraduate program degrees are taught in 10 schools including schools of Medicine, Dentistry, Pharmacy, Nursing and Midwifery, Public Health, Paramedics and Allied Medicine, Iranian Traditional Medicine and Health Care Management and Information.
-Kerman University of Medical Sciences has 6 campuses including two in Zarand and Sirjan counties.
+More than 125 undergraduate and postgraduate program degrees are taught in 10 schools including courses on dentistry, pharmacy, nursing and midwifery, public health, paramedics and allied medicine, Iranian traditional medicine and healthcare management and information.
+KMU has 6 campuses, including one in Zarand and Sirjan counties each.